UKHomeOffice/eud-iso-creator/README.md

 If you can not log in as root from the GUI, you will have to log in using a tty - if this is the case, you will find it straightforward to connect to the network using nmtui - alternatively, log into the guest account and configure the Wifi from there.

-Post-Install:
-1. For a user to run docker without sudo, the user has to be added to the "docker" group by the admin:
-`usermod -aG docker <user>`

 end